 Before I ever stepped foot inside the boundaries of the Lone Star State, I heard myths and legends of one yellow-labeled beer that I just had to try.
 People called it Shiner, and when I said I was moving to Texas, they would literally sigh and say how much they missed three things: barbecue (obviously), Whataburger, and Shiner.

 And it makes sense because though Lone Stars are every college student’s dream beer (cheap as hell), Shiner Bock is like Lone Star’s big brother.
 He knows what’s up.
 He had a man bun before man buns were in, and he shaved his hair off when they were cool.
 He doesn’t like to leave Texas because he knows it’s just better here.
 So, here are 18 facts about Shiner, the Bock and other flavors, because like everything you love, you should know a thing or two about it.

-18. Spoetzl Brewery, where Shiner is made, is Texas’ oldest independent brewery, born on Jan.
+18. Spoetzl Brewery, where Shiner is made, is Texas' oldest independent brewery, born on Jan.
 19, 1909.
 The little brewery grew into a big attraction for the tiny town of Shiner.
 Although, it's not the oldest craft brewery in the United States.